 The Operations Review Committee reports to the Board of Directors.
 Following each meeting of the committee, the chair of the committee (or a member of the committee designated by the chair) shall report in person to the Board of Directors at the Board's next available meeting.
-A written report summarizing the committee's deliberations and stating the committee's recommendations taken at each meeting regarding operational matters shall be provided to each member of the Board of Directors and the general secretary within sixty days following the conclusion of such meeting.
-If applicable, any of the committee's deliberations and recommendations taken at each meeting regarding confidential personnel or operational matters shall be presented orally to the Board at the Board's next available meeting, with the general secretary present.
+A written report summarizing the committee's deliberations and stating the committee's recommendations taken at each meeting regarding operational matters shall be provided to the Board of Directors at its next meeting.

-The Operations Review Committee maintains lines of communication with the president, president-elect, general secretary and management.
+The Operations Review Committee maintains lines of communication with the president, president-elect, general secretary and senior management.